CiscoDevNet/cloud-cml/documentation/AWS.md

 - AmazonEC2FullAccess, a pre-defined policy that allows to control EC2 instances
 - cml-s3-access, the S3 access policies allowing users in this group to read/write/list objects in the bucket specified by the policy
 - the "pass role" policy which passes the permission allowing access to the S3 bucket to EC2 instances the users in this group create
+- if the KMS access policy has been created and should be used, then attach it to the user as well (optional)

 To add these permission follow these steps: